Tatrasuchus

-Tatrasuchus is an extinct genus of temnospondyl amphibian from the Middle Triassic of Poland.
+Tatrasuchus is an extinct genus of temnospondyl from the Middle Triassic of Poland and Germany.
 It is classified as a member of the family Cyclotosauridae or Mastodonsauridae.
 It is closely related to the genus Cyclotosaurus.
 The type species, Tatrasuchus kulczyckii, was named in 1996.
-Damiani (2001) considered genus Kupferzellia Schoch (1997) from Middle Triassic of Germany to be a junior synonym of Tatrasuchus, and recombined its type species, K. wildi as the second species of Tatrasuchus.
+Damiani (2001) considered genus Kupferzellia Schoch (1997) from the Middle Triassic of Germany to be a junior synonym of Tatrasuchus, and recombined its type species, K. wildi as the second species of Tatrasuchus.
 This classification was followed by some authors, e.g. Fortuny et al. (2011); other authors, e.g. Schoch (2008), maintain Tatrasuchus and Kupferzellia as distinct genera.
+However, Schoch & Moreno (2024) synonymized the two genera, maintaining T. wildi as a distinct species from T. kulczyckii.

 Phylogeny

 Below is a cladogram from Fortuny et al. (2011):